Dr Siphathele Sibanda

 Microbiology and Plant Pathology

-My research aim is to investigate the significance of bacterial communication (quorum sensing) in Pantoea ananatis, a Gram negative phytopathogenic bacterium.
-Pantoea ananatis is a ubiquitous bacterium that belongs to the family Gamma Proteobacteriaceae.
+In my Postdoctoral research, I am continuing with the investigation of quorum sensing in Pantoea ananatis, a Gammaproteobacteria that belongs to the family Enterobacteriaceae.
 This bacterial species is represented by pathogenic and non-pathogenic strains depending on the host.
-Pathogenic strains of P. ananatis cause diseases in economically important crops including, corn, rice, sorghum, honeydew melons, pineapples, onions and Eucalyptus.
-There are three quorum sensing systems in P. ananatis, two luxI/R systems (the EanI/R and the RhlI/R) and the luxS.
-My PhD focuses on characterisation of quorum sensing systems in P. ananatis.
-In addition the quorum sensing regulon of the EanI/R system will be identified through RNA sequencing.
-This study can help enrich available knowledge on the role of quorum sensing in host pathogen interaction and hence help in the formulation of control measures for bacterial infections and diseases.
+Pathogenic strains of P. ananatis cause diseases in economically important crops including staple food crops, such as corn, rice, sorghum, cash crops, for example, honeydew melons, pineapples, onions and plants such as the Eucalyptus.
+Completion of the genome of P. ananatis revealed three quorum sensing systems in P. ananatis, two LuxI/R systems (the EanI/R and the RhlI/R) and the LuxS.
+My PhD focused on characterisation of LuxI/R quorum sensing systems in P. ananatis.
+In addition, the quorum sensing regulon of the EanI/R system was identified by RNA sequencing.
+This study has broadened our understanding of quorum sensing gene regulation in this bacterium.
+Functional characterisation of those genes regulated by quorum sensing could help in the formulation of control measures for this plant pathogen.